Follow along at app.xysq.ai or check back here as xysq ships new features.

 Teams

 Teams are live.
 Create a shared vault for your team — every member with access can retain and recall from the same memory bank, across every connected agent.
-Decisions, agreements, and shared context survive session boundaries and accumulate over time.The knowledge base now works at team scale.
-Drop in meeting notes, share architectural decisions, retain anything your whole team needs to know — and every agent your team uses will start informed.Learn how to set up and use teams →
+Decisions, agreements, and shared context survive session boundaries and accumulate over time.Shared memory now works at team scale.
+Drop in meeting notes, share architectural decisions, retain anything your whole team needs to know, and every agent your team uses will start informed.Learn how to set up and use teams →

 Personal and team vaults are fully independent.Your personal memories stay yours.
 Team memories belong to the vault — they’re accessible to every member with read access, regardless of which agent they’re using.
 One member retains a decision in Claude.
 Another recalls it in Cursor.
 Same vault, same context.